TCP-Lab/handbook/CONTRIBUTING.md

 - This is the next bullet point.

 Remember that markdown is converted to HTML for rendering.
 So you can actually write most HTML code in markdown and it will be rendered correctly.
 This is essential when adding images or GIFs.
 Use `<img><\img>` tags to include your images.
 GitHub does not like large images in repositories, so upload them to some third-party host and add a link to the raw image for now.

+HUGO supports *shortcodes* to use instead of large HTML chunks.
+The `book` theme that the Handbook uses supports a few of its own.
+From the [documentation for the theme](https://github.com/alex-shpak/hugo-book#shortcodes)

 ### Rule 1 - Keep it simple, stupid